WHAT ARE MY CHANCES?

 Some states have a reconsideration stage; however, this really just seems to prolong the appeal process.
 The next step after your initial denial in Alabama is to request a hearing before an Administrative Law Judge.
 The approval rate at the hearing level is much greater, usually because the Judges are more thorough in their evaluation of the case, additionally; most Claimants seek representation at this level.

 In sum, your chances of getting approved at the initial stage of disability are unfortunately very low based on the current percentages.
 A 27.4% approval rate is very disheartening to an individual who is disabled, sick, dealing with financial and medical concerns, and in need of assistance.

-If you have a claim for disability please call one of the experienced disability representatives at Gardberg & Kemmerly, P.C. at 251-343-1111 for a free consultation.
+If you have a claim for disability please call one of the experienced disability representatives at Gardberg & Kemmerly, P.C.
+Attorneys at Law at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specializes in helping the injured and disabled in Alabama, Mississippi, Florida, and Louisiana.